 I recently had the pleasure of doing an author talk for my book “Live the Gift”.
 It was the best birthday present and I’d made it happen.

 What a dream come true!
-The evening felt like a baptism and a wedding all rolled into one.
+The evening felt like a baptism, wedding and a funeral (to my amateur self) all rolled into one.
 There were my family, friends and my community before me as witnesses.
 I had done the remarkable work of remembering, falling in love, and uniting with my creativity.
 That union had given birth to Eda, the writer, and artist.